Fencing Ireland offers a variety of membership categories with options for competitors and non-fencers.

 Please note that all fencers taking part in competition require a licence either from Fencing Ireland or from another national fencing organisation.
 Certain competitions also require an international licence depending on the body organising the individual event.

-2016 sees the introduction of the new Supporter membership – suitable for parents, coaches, referees, and anyone who’s hung up their swords – to give non-fencers a voice in our organisation.
+2016 sees the introduction of the new Supporter membership – suitable for parents, coaches, referees, and anyone who’s hung up their sword – to give non-fencers a voice in our organisation.
 This membership is also suitable for fencers who hold a competition licence from another governing body and do not need a second licence from Fencing Ireland, e.g. NI fencers who already hold a British Fencing licence.

-What type of membership should I buy?
+What type of membership should I take out?